-There are a lot of different places in New York that you may want to visit.
+There are a lot of different locations in New York that you may want to visit.
 Here are my favorites.

 - The UN building – Take the tour

-- Statue of Liberty – It is beautiful but you don’t really have to visit it.
-Instead go to Battery Park and look at it from the distance.
+- Statue of Liberty – It is beautiful, but you don’t have to visit it.
+Instead, go to Battery Park and look at it from a distance.

-- Grand Central Station – I just love to see all the people walking around and it is an amazing building.
+- Grand Central Station – I love to see all the people walking around, and it is an amazing building.

 - Central Park – Great place to look at people, walking and just relaxing.
 Make sure you eat lunch at the Plaza Food Hall www.theplazany.com/dining/foodhall.
 There you should eat a Lobster Roll at Luke´s Lobster.
-And as a dessert you should get a frozen yoghurt.
+And as a dessert, you should get frozen yogurt.